-It is assumed that the vector $\underline{\theta}$ represents all the uncertain parameters considered in the problem.
-The vector $\underline{\theta}$ can include the uncertainties in the mechanical properties of the materials, in the structural construction details (a.k.a., defects) and in the representation of the ground motion uncertainty.
+It is assumed that the vector $\theta$ represents all the uncertain parameters considered in the problem.
+The vector $\theta$ can include the uncertainties in the mechanical properties of the materials, in the structural construction details such as, stirrup spacing, concrete cover, anchorage and splice length (a.k.a., defects) and in the representation of the ground motion uncertainty.
 One of the main characteristics of the construction details is that possible deviations from the original configurations are mostly taken into account in those cases leading to undesirable effects.
 This justifies why the uncertainties related to construction details are usually referred to as the structural defects.

 Three types of uncertainties are considered herein, namely, the uncertainty in the ground motion input, the uncertainty in the material mechanical properties, and the uncertainties in the structural detailing parameters.
-A set of 30 ground motion records are chosen from the European strong motion database for soil type B $(400 < V_s < 600 \text{ m/s})$, with moment magnitude between 5.3 to 7.2 and the epicentral distance between 7 and 87 km.
-Moreover, a set of 7 ground motion records are chosen compatible with the spectrum of Euro Code 8.
-The parameters identifying the prior probability for the material mechanical distributions properties (concrete strength and the steel vielding force) have been based on the values typical of the post world-war II construction in Italy [Verderame et al. 2001a,b].
+A set of 30 ground motion records are chosen from the European strong motion database for soil type B $(400 < V_s < 600 \text{ m/s})$ , with moment magnitude between 5.3 to 7.2 and the epicentral distance between 7 and 87 km.
+Moreover, a set of 7 ground motion records are chosen compatible with the spectrum of Eurocode 8 or EC8 (CEN, 2003).
+The parameters identifying the prior probability distributions for the material mechanical properties (concrete strength and the steel yielding force) have been based on the values typical of the post world-war II construction in Italy [Verderame et al. 2001a,b].
 Table 2a shows these parameters that are used to define the Lognormal probability distributions for the material properties.
-The prior probability distributions for the structural detailing parameters are defined based on qualitative prior information coming from expert judgment or based on ignorance in the extreme case [Jalayer et al., 2008].
-Table 2b shows the specifications used construct the prior probability to distributions for the structural detailing parameters.
+The prior probability structural distributions for the detailing parameters are defined based on qualitative prior information coming from expert judgment or based on ignorance in the extreme case [Jalayer et al., 2008].
+Table 2b shows the specifications construct the probability used to prior distributions for the structural detailing parameters.
 It shows a list of possible defects, their probability distribution and correlation characteristics.